Important changes from Direct3D 9 to Direct3D 11

 In Direct3D 9 you had to create an interface to the Direct3D API before you could start using it.
-In your Direct3D 11 Windows Store games, you call a static function called D3D11CreateDevice to create the device and the device context.
+In your Direct3D 11 Universal Windows Platform (UWP) game, you call a static function called D3D11CreateDevice to create the device and the device context.

 Devices and device context